-Today, Garden of Desire jewellery – made from 955 fine silver, 925 sterling silver, 18K gold and semi-precious stones – is renowned for its unique, contemporary designs and exquisite workmanship.
-The creative force behind all its collections, Pisith creates pieces that are innately linked to his Cambodian roots, vibrant with meaning.
+Since its birth, Garden of Desire has grown to include two galleries in Siem Reap, one in Phnom Penh and Singapore.
+Today, Garden of Desire jewellery – made from 955 fine silver, 925 sterling silver and semi-precious stones – is renowned for its unique, contemporary designs and expert craftsmanship.